saeedrila/Remedy_v2_backend/README.md

 * Minor changes in the asgi.py file, now the server is running with 'daphne backend.asgi:application' command.
 * Installed new package for http2 and tls support.

+1.0.5b
+* Patients now can cancel appointments.
+The amount will be refunded to the source.

 ## Prerequisites:
 I am using VSCode for my development and its integrated terminal.
 Any IDE and command prompt is enough.